HENDRIX-ZT2/pyaudiorestoration/README.md

 - You can also scroll (but currently not drag) the axes directly.

 #### Functions
-- CTRL + LMB-Drag: In spectral view: runs the current tracing function in the dragged area; In speed view: offsets the currently selected speed curves by the drag
+- CTRL + LMB-Drag: In spectral view: runs the current tracing function in the dragged area; In speed view: offsets the currently selected speed curves and changes the amplification of selected sine regression curves.

 - RMB: Single line selection, deselects all previously selected lines.